 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Symptoms will be treated as appropriate.
 The person may receive:

 - Activated charcoal

-If the patient lives the first 24 hours, survival is likely.
-Few patients actually die from an antihistamine overdose.
+If the person lives the first 24 hours, survival is likely.
+People with an irregular heart rhythm and seizures are at highest risk for a serious outcome.
+Few people actually die from an antihistamine overdose.

 Goldfrank LR, ed.
 Goldfrank's Toxicologic Emergencies .
 8th ed.
 New York, NY: McGraw Hill; 2006.